AnGodel/TFM_Image_segmentation_ellipsometric_maps/Instructions to install working environment and use the repo.md

 - Make sure you have [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) installed in your system.

-- Download or clone the repo from GitHub and place it in a local folder in your computer.
+- Download or clone the repo from GitHub and place it in a local folder in your computer. -- (or exectute the .bat environment installer?)

 - Open a terminal and activate the base conda environment.